This site is moving. Please visit the new JAX learning center to take these courses.

 Among these individuals, 5-10% have a hereditary syndrome that can cause them to develop cancer at a much earlier age than typical and have increased risk of developing multiple cancers.
-There is a free, simple genetic “test” that can help you identify individuals who would benefit from increased cancer screening: family history.
-This program demonstrates and allows you to practice quick, easy approaches to collecting, recording, and assessing cancer family history information.
+Family history can help you identify individuals who would benefit from increased cancer screening or genetic testing.
+Family history risk assessment and genetic testing are tools that can personalize cancer screening and prevention options for patients at risk of cancer.
+This program demonstrates and allows you to practice quick, easy approaches to using cancer family history and genetic testing in practice.

 After completing this program, you will be able to:

 - Collect sufficient family history information (Course 1)

 - Analyze a detailed family history (Courses 2 & 3)

 - Develop an appropriate evaluation plan based on personal and family history assessment (Course 4)